Who's the Sharp Objects killer? The top theories, broken down

 Forget about Norma Bates, Livia Soprano or Betty Draper.
 Adora Crellin could be the worst mom on TV.
 She's so bad, she even killed her precious Marian.

-"She was sickly," Jackie explains when Kansas City asks what happened to Camille's sister.
+"She was sickly," Jackie explains when the detective asks what happened to Camille's sister.
 And now we known it was a sickness caused by mama Adora, who has Munchausen syndrome by proxy, a mental disorder that leads people to harm others to get attention and admiration as the caregiver.

 And if Adora was capable of killing Marian, and also making Amma sick, she could just as well have killed her two mentees if she felt they weren't paying her the devotion she deserved.
 We're talking about a woman who told her older daughter -- who cuts herself -- that she never loved her.
 And that's far from the worst thing she's done.